Decidability of positive characteristic tame Hahn fields in $\mathcal{L}_t$: Preliminaries

-That Hahn fields with perfect residue field and $p$-divisible value group are canonical examples of tame fields is, if not apparent from the definition, clear from the following alternative characterisations (see Theorem 3.2 and Corollary 3.3 in \cite{Ku16}).
+That Hahn fields with perfect residue field and $p$-divisible value group are canonical examples of tame fields is, if not apparent from the definition, clear from the following alternative characterisations \cite[Theorem 3.2, Corollary 3.3]{Ku16}.

-\begin{theorem} Let $(K,v)$ be a henselian valued field and let $p$ be the characteristic exponent of $Kv$.
-Then $(K,v)$ is tame if and only of $(K,v)$ is algebraically maximal, $Kv$ is perfect and $vK$ is $p$-divisible.
-If in addition $K$ has characteristic exponent $p$, then $(K,v)$ is tame if and only if it is algebraically maximal and perfect. \end{theorem}
+\begin{theorem} A valued field $(K,v)$ is tame if and only if $(K,v)$ is algebraically maximal, $Kv$ is perfect, and $vK$ is $p$-divisible.
+If $(K,v)$ has characteristic $(p,p)$, then $(K,v)$ is tame if and only if it is algebraically maximal and perfect. \end{theorem}